-- 1. Open the Molecules tab - 2.
-Press the "..." button under the "Continue a previous run" section.
+- 1. Click on the Molecules tab - 2.
+Press the ... button under the Continue a previous run section.
 This launches a file browser.
 Load the trajectory file (.trr) that you want to continue from. - 3.
-Verify that the "Auto load mdp params" box is checked. - 4.
-Enter the number of picoseconds you wish to add to the simulation in the "Extend time by" box. - 5.
-Press "Continue simulation".
+Verify that the Auto load mdp params box is checked. - Enter the number of picoseconds you wish to add to the simulation in the Extend time by box.

+5. Press Continue simulation.
 This will create a new trajectory file, which picks up where the previous trajectory left off.